Schema.org breadcrumbs for Shopify products/collections

 About the author

-Sam Penny is an SEO specialist who lives in Melbourne, Australia.
-He's interested in content strategy, technical SEO, and SEO fundamentals.
+Sam Penny is an SEO specialist from Australia.
+He's interested in the ways that we can use SEO, and search data, to improve the user journey.

 Leave a comment